QuentinManemla/serenity-bot/README.md

 # Discord Bot (Typescript & Discord.js)

 This is a boilerplate discord bot application written in Typescript, using Discord.js using Yarn as the package manager.
+This repository serves as an example for a Medium article.
+You can read the article [here](https://medium.com/@qkotsedi/make-a-discord-bot-using-discord-js-typescript-321034cf9e5e).

 ## Prerequisites